All Products

 SELECT /*+ SET_VAR(USE_IMCI_ENGINE=OFF) */ COUNT(*) FROM t1 WHERE t1.a > 1;

-How to add the right columnstore indexes for an SQL statement?
+How do I add a suitable columnstore index for an SQL statement?

-All columns used in an SQL statement must be covered by a columnstore index for that statement to use IMCI for the query.
-If a column involved in the SQL statement is not covered by a columnstore index, you can add one using the CREATE TABLE or ALTER TABLE statement.
+For an SQL statement to use a columnstore index for a query, all columns used in the statement must be covered by the columnstore index.
+If a column involved in the SQL statement is not covered, you can add it to the columnstore index using the CREATE TABLE or ALTER TABLE statement.
 PolarDB for MySQL provides a series of built-in stored procedures to assist with this operation.

-Use the dbms_imci.columnar_advise() stored procedure to get the required DDL statement for a specific SQL statement.
-Building a columnstore index according to this DDL statement ensures that the SQL statement is fully covered by the columnstore index.
+You can use the dbms_imci.columnar_advise() stored procedure to obtain the required DDL statement for an SQL statement.
+If you build a columnstore index according to this DDL statement, the SQL statement will be fully covered by the columnstore index.
 For more information, see Obtain the DDL statement for creating a columnstore index.

 dbms_imci.columnar_advise('<query_string>');